Curate DataFrames and AnnDatas¶

 curate.validate()

-Hide code cell output
+Show code cell output

 • mapping var_index on Gene.ensembl_gene_id

 !
-1 terms is not validated: 'corrupted'
+1 term is not validated: 'ENSGcorrupted'

-✓ cell_type is validated against CellType.name
+✓ 'cell_type' is validated against CellType.name

-✓ assay_ontology_id is validated against ExperimentalFactor.ontology_id
+✓ 'assay_ontology_id' is validated against ExperimentalFactor.ontology_id

-✓ donor is validated against ULabel.name
+✓ 'donor' is validated against ULabel.name

 False